Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 ## Use navigation within a topic

 If you are currently reading a topic, you have additional options to move within the topic or within the module/plugin documentation.

 #### Prerequisites
 - You have opened a module/plugin documentation.
     For detailed information, see [Opening the site via the Actindo home page](#opening-the-site-via-the-actindo-home-page) or [Opening the site via the Actindo Core1 Platform](#opening-the-site-via-the-actindo-core1-platform).

 #### Procedure

-*Actindo Documentation site > Select a module/plugin documentation*
+*Actindo Documentation home page > Select a module/plugin documentation*

 ![Navigation options within a topic](../../Assets/Screenshots/Core1Platform/UsingDocumentation/NavigationOptionTopic.png "[Navigation options within a topic]")